Math in Society

 Course learning outcomes

-4. Use appropriate representations to effectively communicate, orally and in writing, quantitative results and mathematical processes.
+4. Use appropriate representations and language to effectively communicate and interpret quantitative results and mathematical processes orally and in writing.

 These are the three major topics along with the required supporting topics for each.
 The major topics are listed in the order in which they should be taught.
 Reasoning logically and problem solving are skills that should permeate throughout the entire course.